puli/docs.puli.io/web-assets.rst

             54b31b /app/public         /
             d7c042 /acme/blog/{css,js} /blog

-    Use "puli web install" to install the assets in their targets.
+    Use "puli asset install" to install the assets in their targets.

 Since ``/app/public`` is mapped to the root of the install target, Puli generates the URL ``/images/header.png`` for the resource